macros4outlook/quotefixmacro/README.md

 ### Assign macros to buttons

 After that, you need to replace the original "Reply" and "ReplyAll" buttons with buttons that trigger the macros defined in the file you just imported.
-Remember, these buttons are in Outlook´s main window, and also in the message window that pops up when you double click on an email.
+Remember, these buttons are in Outlook's main window, and also in the message window that pops up when you double click on an email.

 1. Right-click on the toolbar and select "Customize..."
 2. Go to the "Commands" tab and navigate to the "Macro" category
 3. Drag the "FixedReply" and "FixedReplyAll" entries and drop it onto the toolbar

 You can also change the name and image of the newly created buttons using the customization dialog.
 If you use "Fixed&Reply" as the name, <kbd>Alt</kbd>+<kbd>R</kbd> is kept as a shortcut for reply.
-Since Outlook does not support custom keybindings, you cannot map the shortcut CTRL+r to the new FixedReply macro.
-Neverthelesss, the mapping can be done by using Autohotkey (see below).
+Since Outlook does not support custom keybindings, you cannot map the shortcut <kbd>Ctrl</kbd>+<kbd>R</kbd> to the new FixedReply macro.
+Neverthelesss, the mapping can be done by using AutoHotkey (see below).

 ### Set up eMail